antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 # Secure SIP

 SIP is the signalling part of communication.
+Securing SIP means that we are protecting the call metadata from the Man in The Middle.

 ## Generate Certificates